 What has caused the cost of living crisis?

 2022 saw the highest rates of inflation for 41 years.
 A lot of daily essentials cost noticeably more now than they did a year ago.

 Worryingly, the average increase in earnings isn't keeping up with the rates of inflation.

 There are also concerns that Maintenance Loans aren't increasing enough to account for inflation.

-As an example, the maximum loans for students from England increased by 2.3% in the 2022/23 academic year.
-But, with inflation going over 11% in the autumn of 2022, it's looking unlikely that Maintenance Loans will be big enough to help students beat inflation.
+As an example, the maximum loans for students from England increased by 2.8% in the 2023/24 academic year.
+But, with CPI inflation standing at 6.7% in August 2023, it's looking unlikely that Maintenance Loans will be big enough to help students beat inflation.

 20 ways to cope with the cost of living crisis